UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: System Setup

 \section{System Setup}

-The system model of this paper consists of one UAV acting as Access Point (AP) and one UE on the ground.
-The UAV carries a wireless communications module including a Wi-Fi interface to provide wireless connectivity to UE and a processor.
-Two antennas are horizontally mounted on the UAV's payload in the front, with one pointing North/South and the other East/West, considering the "North" as the head of the UAV.
-These antennas are omnidirectional with a gain of 5dBi and are used for the Wi-Fi link to serve the UE.
-Additionally, two antennas are vertically mounted in the back part of the UAV, which are omnidirectional triband antennas used for the LTE link to a remote Base Station (BS).
-The UE is a smartphone carried by a person, allowing to communicate with UAV.
+The system setup of this paper consists of one UAV acting as a Flying Access Point (FAP) and one UE on the ground.
+The ATLAS site, depicted in~\cref{fig1:hangar} served as the location for conducting the experimental measurements.
+The UAV is an Alpha 800\footnote{Alpha Unmanned Systems (Spanish company)} and carries a wireless communications module as payload, based on a PC Engines APU4D4 System Board running OpenWRT 19.07.8, and including a Mikrotik R11E-2HPND Wi-Fi interface capable of Multiple Input Multiple Output (MIMO) 2x2 to provide wireless connectivity to the UE.
+Two omni-directional 2.4~GHz antennas with a gain of 5~dBi are horizontally mounted directly on the communications payload module, which is fixed in the front of the UAV, depicted in ~\cref{fig2:UAV800}.
+Both antennas are used for the Wi-Fi link to serve the UE, with one pointing its radiation pattern North/South and the other East/West, considering the "North" as the head of the UAV.
+The UE is a Xiaomi Mi~9T Android smartphone carried by a person at an altitude of approximately 1.3~m above ground.
+This UE was selected with single antenna capability as the worst-case scenario.
+If a smartphone with MIMO (2 antennas or more) was used, better network performance would be expected compared to the baseline assessed in this work.
+Note that this UE is connected to the UAV only through the Wi-Fi link.
+The IEEE 802.11n (Wi-Fi~4) standard was used, operating in channel 1 with a bandwidth of 20~MHz.
+A Tx power of 20~dBm and 30~dBm for the UE and UAV were used, respectively.
+Finally, Minstrel-HT was used as the Wi-Fi MAC auto-rate adaptation mechanism.\looseness=-1

-The IEEE 802.11n (Wi-Fi 4) standard was used, with MIMO 2x2, and operating in channel 1 with a bandwidth of 20 MHz.
-The LTE BS was located 120 m away from the hangar as depicted in \cref{fig1:hangar}.
-This BS provides LTE coverage in Band 3 (1.8 GHz) without carrier aggregation, which leads to theoretical throughput values up to 150 Mbit/s for downlink and 50 Mbit/s for uplink.
-Finally, The TCP traffic flow was generated from the UAV to the Smartphone and Wi-Fi MAC auto-rate mechanism (Minstrel) was installed as a wireless link adaption.
+The UAV is connected to the Internet through an LTE link to a local LTE Base Station~(BS).
+This link is supported by two omni-directional triband antennas that are vertically mounted in the rear of the communications payload.
+The LTE BS is located 120~m away from the hangar as depicted in~\cref{fig1:hangar}.
+This BS provides LTE coverage in Band 3~(1.8~GHz) without carrier aggregation, which leads to theoretical throughput values up to 150~Mbit/s for downlink and 50~Mbit/s for uplink.
+The real throughput measured in the UAV at a distance of 100~m from the LTE BS averaged 114~Mbit/s for downlink and 55~Mbit/s for uplink.\looseness=-1

+To generate enough traffic to saturate the Wi-Fi link and assess its performance, we used an \emph{iperf3} TCP server installed on the UAV.
+The traffic flow was generated from the UAV to the UE.
+To measure the RSSI at each Wi-Fi antenna on the UAV side, we used \emph{tcpdump}.
+We also used an \emph{iperf3} client application on the UE to monitor the throughput.\looseness=-1